惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 As the S-1 shows, SpaceX stands on three main legs, Space, Connectivity and AI.
 All told, the consolidated enterprise posted $18.7 billion revenue and booked an operating loss of $2.6 billion.
 AI is the biggest drag, highlighting the challenge ahead.
 Space comprises the rocket lineup that the company manufactures in-house, and deploys to launch its own satellites.
 It also sells rockets to NASA and performs launches as a contractor for the agency, as well as hosting special orbital trips for high-paying VIPs.

 By contrast, the Connectivity segment’s a big money-spinner that boasts an outstanding runway.
 It’s SpaceX’s only profitable franchise, and accounts for almost two-thirds of total sales.
 The Starlink segment runs a galaxy of 9,600 satellites, three-quarters of the total fleet in orbit.
 Over ten-million users pay subscriptions for mobile and broadband service.
-The business is well protected, since it’s far the biggest global player in commercial satellites, and the gigantic investment and tech wizardry needed to challenge its dominance provides a deep moat.
-It’s also annuity-style steady.
+The business is well protected, since it’s far the biggest global purveyor in commercial satellites, and the gigantic investment and tech wizardry needed to challenge its dominance provides a deep moat.
+It’s also annuity-style steady source of cash flow.

 In the 12 months ended in Q1, Starlink doubled its roster of subscribers to reach that 10 million mark.
 The downside: The new customers it’s adding are getting less profitable.
 Its revenue per sub, a key metric, has fallen from $99 in 2023 to $66 in Q1 of this year.
 As a result, revenue growth lagged, rising 50% in 2025 vs last year to $11.4 billion.
 So far, the segment’s extremely profitable, returning $4.4 billion in operating income last year for a margin of 30%.
-Still, it’s facing strong pricing competition from terrestrial networks, operated by everyone from T-Mobile to Google fiber that users often find more reliable than satellite service.
-The overriding issue: Connectivity’s subscription machine, even if it keeps growing fast, isn’t nearly big enough to drive the kind of revenues and profits SpaceX will need to reward shareholders.
+Still, it’s facing strong pricing competition from terrestrial networks, operated by everyone from T-Mobile to Google Fiber that users often find more reliable than satellite service.
+The overriding issue: Connectivity’s subscription machine, even if it keeps growing fast, isn’t nearly big enough to drive the kind of revenues and profits SpaceX will need to reward shareholders, or to pay for its AI ambitions.

 A big concern for shareholders: The IPO proceeds won’t be available from funding most of its AI capex.
 So where will the the tens of billions a year come from?

-That company-wide deficit in profitability could potentially raises questions about it will fund its gigantic requirement for the capex required to deliver on its promise make its AI side a supreme winner.
+That company-wide deficit in profitability could potentially raises questions about how it will fund its gigantic requirement for the capex required to deliver on its promise to make its AI side a supreme winner.

-SpaceX is rapidly expanding at its portfolio of data centers newly acquired from xAI.
+SpaceX is rapidly expanding its portfolio of data centers newly acquired from xAI.
 The flagships are the aptly-named Colossus I and II facilities in Memphis covering a total of 2 million square feet.
 It’s also spending $20 billion on a new hyper-scale center in Mississippi.
-Since the start of 2025, the AI side has lavished $20.4 billion on infrastructure, two-thirds of the SpaceX’s total capes over that span.
-In Q1, the prized segment’s bill came to a staggering $7.7 billion.
-Last year, AI absorbed the equivalent of 60% of the overall enterprise’s R&D, and the number for Q1 hit $3.5 billion, twice the dollars spent a year ago.
+Since the start of 2025, the AI segment has lavished $20.4 billion on expanding its infrastructure footprint, two-thirds of the SpaceX’s total capex over that span.
+In Q1, the prized segment’s buildout bill came to a staggering $7.7 billion.
+Last year, AI absorbed the equivalent of 60% of SpaceX’s overall R&D outlays, and the unit’s number for Q1 $3.5 billion, twice the dollars spent a year ago.

-The math suggests that Musk is marshaling his genius for hype, as well as legendary reputation as a visionary, to create a highly-overvalued stock.
-Hence, the IPO’s generated such seldom-seen excitement that it’s expected to raise $80 billion, yet will require SpaceX to sell only around 5% of its shares.
-It would appear, then, that SpaceX will be amass warchest sizable enough to fund a few years of AI investment on its down.
+The math suggests that Musk is marshaling his genius for hype, as well as legendary reputation as a visionary, to conjure a highly-overvalued stock.
+Hence, the IPO’s generated such seldom-seen excitement that it’s expected to raise $80 billion, yet that immense inflow will require SpaceX to sell only around 5% of its shares.
+It would appear, then, that SpaceX’s will amass an initial war chest sizable enough to fund a few years of AI investment on its down.

 But as Trainer spotlights, that’s not the case.
 As he points out, SpaceX has pre-pledged $62.8 billion, 78% of the expected proceeds, for payments to third parties.
 Almost exactly one-third each will go to Valor Equity Partners, a major early investor, Musk’s X Corp. and xAI creditors holders for repayment of debt, and Echostar for the “Spectrum Acquisition Closing.”
 That leaves less than $18 billion to devote towards growing SpaceX, principally by financing the promised explosion in AI compute capacity.
 Keep in mind that the AI area devoured more than amount just in the past five quarters.